Boarding flights to and within Canada

 - Travellers with signs or symptoms

-Flying to Canada requirements – entry, testing, hotels
+Flying to Canada requirements – entry and testing

 The COVID-19 pandemic restricts travel to Canada and within Canada.
 It is essential to understand and comply with the requirements.